Omarattia346/Food-Delivery-Service-Analysis/README.md

 ### Key Insights :

-* Strong total revenue and profit margins over the month indicate solid financial health.
+* Strong total revenue and profit margins over the month indicating solid financial health.
 * Performance over the month is unstable (noticeable  on Wednesdays and Fridays).
 * Some restaurants are loss-making, negatively impacting overall profitability.